rafid29mehda/Fetal-Health/Model/Perm Attention Mask/README.md

 1. **Cross-Validation:** Implement k-fold cross-validation to obtain a more robust estimate of model performance, reducing variance associated with a single train-test split.

-2. **Ensemble Methods:** Combine TabNet with other models (e.g., LightGBM, as you've imported) to create ensemble models that can capture diverse patterns, potentially boosting performance.
+2. **Ensemble Methods:** Combine TabNet with other models (e.g., LightGBM, as I've imported) to create ensemble models that can capture diverse patterns, potentially boosting performance.

 3. **Advanced Regularization Techniques:** Explore additional regularization methods like dropout or weight decay to further enhance model generalization.